ismailyenigul/dockernettools/README.md

 ## General Usage

 When using containers you might want to test the connectivity between the containers.
-Your application containers won't be having tools like curl, ping, psql client etc. So you can start a one-off container using this image and test your application.
+Most of the  application containers won't be having tools to keep image size minimum.
+So you can start a container  using this image and test your application.

 To run a on Kubernetes: